HeyItsMedard/garbagec_non_debate/Gergő/user_manual/USERMANUAL.md

 Run the *create_data.py* file to create the data.

 ## Step 5:
 Run the *connection.py* file to see the time each action takes.
+The password in the connection string should what you gave for your database.